How To Choose a Pest Control Company

 Safety and Treatment Methods

-Your choice of pest control provider might be influenced by how environmentally-friendly a company's practices are, as well as how safe its methods are around your family and pets.
+Your choice of pest control company might be affected by how environmentally friendly a provider's practices are, in addition to how safe its methods are around your family and pets.

 Safety

-Make sure to ask your pest control technician if the chemicals they're using are low toxicity or non-toxic, and if not, what precautionary measures they will have in place.
+Make sure to ask your pest control technician if the chemicals they're using are low toxicity or non-toxic, and if not, what precautionary measures they plan to take.
 Any pesticides that are not minimum-risk chemicals should be registered with the EPA.
-Your pest control provider will be able to provide you with information about all pesticides they plan to use.
+Your pest control provider should be able to provide information about all pesticides that they plan on using.

 Treatment Methods